Hypfer/Valetudo/docs/_pages/installation/midea.md

 Also note that all rooting guides assume a factory-new robot that has never been connected to the vendor cloud.<br/>
 If you've used any vendor apps before, make sure to do a full factory-reset before starting with the rooting procedure.

+Valetudo will **never** require you to use any vendor app.<br/>
+In fact, using it will potentially interfere with your ability to install and use Valetudo.

 <div class="section-box" markdown="1">

 ## ADB <a id="adb"></a>